TerryV8/click-count/docs/continuous_integration.md

 sudo systemctl start jenkins
 ```

-Go to the Jenkins web UI, "<your server address>":8080 in a browser,
+Go to the Jenkins web UI, your_server_address:8080 in a browser,
 eg. http://10.211.55.4:8080/

 On the home page, you got this message: